Welcome to the winter that never was. After enduring a hot summer in 2025

 October that would make the calendar year look average and inspire hope for the

-copious, it was too warm to snow and make snow.
+copious in December, it was too warm to snow and make snow, even if they had the water.

-If it was colder we would be buried in several feet of early powder,
+If it was colder we would have been buried in several feet of early natural powder,

-setting the hypothetical stage for a lucrative Christmas and a Happy New Year
+setting the stage for a lucrative Christmas and a Happy New Year

 So I took another look at the PRISM geospatial

-database out of Oregon State calibrated with an accepted global average annual
+database out of Oregon State, that calibrates nicely with an accepted global average annual

-temperature rise of 1 – 2 degree over the past Millenium, we have seen a 2 -3 degree
+temperature rise of 1 – 2 degree in the United States, over the past Millennium.
+We have seen a 2 -3 degree

 around.
 These temperatures are not rising